alpha-egg/Notes/托福/口语/Task 3.md

 ### 2

+TPO3

 READING

 contradiction between actions and beliefs cause a kind of mental discomfort known as cognitive dissonance

-cognitive dissonance which is a kind of mental discomfort caused by contradiction between actions and beliefs
+cognitive dissonance which is a kind of mental discomfort caused by contradictions between actions and beliefs

 LISTENING